Home

 I have plenty of weeds in one area of my yard that is not landscaped, so I did not have to worry about over-spray that might kill good plants.

-I sprayed weeds with full strength vinegar; with full strength vinegar plus soap; and with soap and water only, just for comparison.
+I sprayed weeds (1) with full strength vinegar plus soap; (2) with full strength vinegar only; and (3) with soap and water only, just for comparison.

 Here are my results:

-• The weeds died best and fastest with full strength vinegar and soap, compared to the two other groups.
+• The weeds were affected the fastest and most completely with full strength vinegar and soap, compared to the two other groups.

 • Weeds in full sun for several hours died faster than weeds that were in shade an hour after spraying.
 This reflects how the plant requires more moisture in the sun.